 PLEASE NOTE THAT WE ARE UNABLE TO OFFER A FAST TRACK SERVICE UNTIL FURTHER NOTICE.
 THE STANDARD SERVICE IS TAKING UP TO 15 WORKING DAYS TO PROCESS.
 WE CAN ONLY PROCESS APPLICATIONS THAT ARE SUBMITTED WITH COMPLETE AND CORRECT PAPERWORK.

 WE WILL KEEP THIS WEBSITE UPDATED WITH ANY FURTHER CHANGES.

-The BHS Passport Office issues passports to horses, ponies, donkeys and mules of unknown breeding and those that are not eligible to be registered with a breed society.
+The BHS has issued over 45,000 equine passports to horses, ponies, donkeys and mules of unknown breeding and those that are not eligible to be registered with a breed society.

 Please note: We now return all passports by recorded delivery (Signed For™), therefore please do not include payment for this service in your application.

 For the purpose of the information contained on our website ‘horse’ refers throughout to horses, ponies, donkeys and mules.